brycemey/CSVision-LiDAR/README.md

 ## 3D Reconstruction of College Dorm Suite

-### Background File Info
+### Background Info
-SuiteScan.ply - initial LiDAR scanning data of test scene https://github.com/brycemey/CSVision-LiDAR/blob/westondcrewe/README.md Open3D - the library we used for point cloud visualization and mesh rendering
+SuiteScan.ply - initial LiDAR scanning data of test scene https://github.com/brycemey/CSVision-LiDAR/blob/westondcrewe/README.md Open3D - the library we used for point cloud visualization and mesh rendering; Open3D provides example code within documentation that we used for visualization code in notebooks

 Learning3D - this repository gives us point cloud deep learning capabilities (PCN) and is required for predictive completion enhancement